 The division of inorganic chemistry at UNIST has a strong emphasis on cutting-edge research in coordination, organometallic, bioinorganic, and materials chemistry.
 Collaborations within the university and with researchers around the world are an essential part of our research activities.
 Applications of inorganic complexes and materials for biomedical applications (tools, diagnostics and therapeutics), catalysis, gas storage,small molecule activation, and energy conversion are being actively pursued.
-The inorganic chemistry division consists of five research groups whose interests are described below.
+The inorganic chemistry division consists of four research groups whose interests are described below.

 |Wonyoung Choe||Metal-Organic Frameworks – Energy – Mechanically Responsive Smart Materials|

 |Myoung Soo Lah||Coordination Chemistry – MOFs – Crystal Engineering – Coordination Supramolecular Chemistry|

 |Hoi Ri Moon||Coordination Chemistry – MOFs – Gas Storage – Catalysis – Nanomaterials|